andreamrau/maskmeans/README.md

   BoxplotProbaPost
   plotprobaseuil
   clustreebis

-  - SplittingClusters

-  splittingClusters
-  splittingClustersbis. ## weights by cluster and view weightcalculate weightcalculatebis   ## weights by cluster and view

   Need to add pre-treatment of data (e.g. standardize variables and divide by the size of the view).
 This is in Cathy's Rmd files p 39 (TestAggreg.pdf)